fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 sudo nano /etc/icinga2/zones.d/master/services.conf
 ```

-Scroll down to the `Users` Service and add the following line:
+Scroll down to the `Users` Service (or add it if the section does not exist) and add the following line:
 ```
 apply Service "Users" {
   check_command = "users"